 Maslow importantly notes that people’s satisfaction is not dependent upon black and white, “all or nothing” thinking in which their needs have to be 100% fulfilled before moving up to the next tier.
 He also states that depending on people’s life experiences, such as a relationship breakup or the loss of a job, they can fluctuate between their levels of needs, so it’s not necessarily one straight path we follow towards self-actualizing.
 Growth doesn’t occur from the lack or deprivation of something, but rather from the desire to grow as an individual.

 Since self-actualization is such a subjective concept because it refers to one’s personal self-fulfillment, it may be difficult to detect.
-However, we believe in progress and want to help enhance your self-awareness, so we found some common characteristics of self-actualized individuals.
+However, we believe in progress and want to help enhance your self-awareness, so we in partnership with McEssay found some common characteristics of self-actualized individuals.
 Psych2Go shares with you 7 signs you may be self-actualized:

 1. You’re not afraid of confronting reality and embrace the unknown.